Levridge-Tory/LevridgeIntegrationDocs/docs/Kahler.md

  - Create a subscription on the Dispensing Work Order topic for each Branch that has a Kahler mixer
  - Create a filter on the subscription for each Branch
  - Create a subscription on the Dispensing Work Record topic for integration back to F&O
- - [Deploy the Levridge Integration Framework as a service](./Deploy%20Integration%20As%20A%20Service.md) at each Branch that has a Kahler mixer
+ - [Deploy the Levridge Integration Framework as a service](./Deploy-Integration-As-A-Service.md) at each Branch that has a Kahler mixer

 ### Configuration for Kahler on Premise
 This configuration will need to be on premise with the Kahler mixer.
+The on-premise instance will handle the Dispensing Work Order from D365 F&O to Kahler  and the Webhook that receives Dispensing Work Records from Kahler.

 In the appsettings.json you will need to define the [SourceConfig](./SourceConfig.md) and [TargetConfig](./TargetConfig.md) nodes as follows: